jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/templateList/templateManagement/documentManagementOnTemplate/structuredDocument/structuredDocument.rst

 How to add a structured document?
 =================================

-1. Click on the "Add new document" button on the left side (menu with it can be collapsed depending on your monitor resolution, just expand it by clicking "Documents" icon)
+1. Click the "Add new document" button on the left side (menu with it can be collapsed depending on your monitor resolution, just expand it by clicking "Documents" icon)

 .. image:: pic_structuredDocument/newDocument.png
    :width: 600
    :align: center

-2. Click on "Structured" button
+2. Click the "Structured" button

 .. image:: pic_structuredDocument/structured.png
    :width: 600